cryptk/python-omnilogic-local/README.md

 ## Credits

-The work on this library would not have been possible without the efforts of [djtimca](https://github.com/djtimca/) and [garionphx](https://github.com/garionphx/)
+The work on this library would not have been possible without the efforts of [djtimca](https://github.com/djtimca/) and [John Sutherland](garionphx@gmail.com)